Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: Conclusion

 Additionally, we developed a variational Bayesian algorithm for fitting FGAM which can be used to quickly obtain approximate parameter estimates.
 We demonstrated the usefulness of our approach using simulated data and an application to a longitudinal data set involving online auctions.
 We developed a Laplace approximation that accurately approximated the intractable optimal density for the principal component scores.
 We also demonstrated the usefulness of using the estimates from our VB algorithm as inputs to the MCMC algorithm to obtain faster convergence.

-An alternative way to account for uncertainty in the imputed trajectories would be using the bootstrap approach of \citet{goldsmith2012corrected}.
+An alternative way to account for uncertainty in the imputed trajectories would be using the bootstrap approach of \textcite{goldsmith2012corrected}.
 We did implement this method, but due to space concerns, we have not included it in this work.
 In our experiments, this approach did not perform as well as our Bayesian algorithms and was slower than the combined VB-MCMC approach.

-Areas for future work include investigating coverage for credible bands provided by our variational Bayes algorithm and comparing with credible intervals from MCMC.
+\linelabel{editor:4a}An interesting area for future work brought up by a referee is that of using the estimates from a VB algorithm in a more principled way to achieve faster convergence of an MCMC algorithm than the simple approach considered in this work of using the VB estimates as starting values for the MCMC.
+Naively using a variational approximate distribution as a proposal density or as a prior distribution in a MCMC algorithm could be problematic due to the tendency for variational Bayes to underestimate the true variance. \textcite{de2001variational} demonstrated some algorithms combining MFVB and MCMC that attempted to deal with this issue.
+Additional areas for future work include investigating coverage for credible bands provided by our variational Bayes algorithm and comparing with credible intervals from MCMC.
 Typically, credible bands derived from variational Bayes procedures suffer from undercoverage.
-Bootstrapping the estimates from our variational Bayes algorithm may be a promising way around this issue (\citealt{goldsmith2011functional}).
+Bootstrapping the estimates from our variational Bayes algorithm may be a promising way around this issue \autocite{goldsmith2011functional}.
+Another promising approach for correcting covariance estimates from MFVB was recently proposed in \textcite{giordano2015linear}.
 We are also working on extensions to the case of functional responses and binary responses.